See also the following pages from Developers’ resources:

 Then go through the above steps to add your own fork as a remote if you plan to modify code and issue pull requests.

-Note: The https://github.com… form of specifying a remote clones the repository in a form that does not allow pushing to it (unlike the firstname.lastname@example.org:… form).
-This is good practice, so you do not accidently try to push to the main clawpack repository rather than to your own fork.
+Note: The git://github.com… form of specifying a remote clones the repository in a form that does not allow pushing to it (unlike the firstname.lastname@example.org:… or https://github.com… forms).
+This is good practic so you do not accidently try to push to the main clawpack repository rather than to your own fork.